Noemata/XamlBenchmark/README.md

 This is not an exaustive performance test, but it does touch on the core capabilities of the XAML frameworks being tested.

+The original run of this benchmark was flawed.
+Both UWP and WinUI take a performance hit when attached to Visual Studio 2019.

 ## Results

-## (  WPF  ) Elapsed: 16997 ms, Passes: 1200
+## (  UWP  ) Elapsed: 11151 ms, Passes: 1200
-## (  UWP  ) Elapsed: 18865 ms, Passes: 1200
+## (  WPF  ) Elapsed: 16470 ms, Passes: 1200
-## ( WinUI ) Elapsed: 67067 ms, Passes: 1200
+## ( WinUI ) Elapsed: 32407 ms, Passes: 1200

 A higher elapsed time results in a slower UI rendering interval.
-WinUI is roughly 3 times slower than WPF and UWP.
-Release build memory utilization for the benchmark maps out as follows: WPF ~100MB, UWP ~45MB, WinUI 700+MB.
+WinUI is roughly 2 times slower than WPF and UWP.
+Release build memory utilization for the benchmark maps out as follows: WPF ~91MB, UWP ~37MB, WinUI 700+MB.
 Because WinUI is still unfinished, we can expect major improvements in its memory footprint.
 At the moment WinUI 0.5 also leaks, so unrecoverable memory loss is taking place.

 ## License same as original